GameServerManagers/LinuxGSM-Docs/Glibc.md

 # Summary
 Most servers require a specific version of Glibc installed.
 Newer distros normally have the required version.
 However the older the distro the less likely the server will run.
 Check the requirements below.
-If you have an older distro the game server may still run with a Glibc Fix
+If you have an older distro the game server may still run with a [Glibc fix](#glibc-fixes).

 Server Requirements
 ===================